-So you’ve got all of your happy young plants growing and thriving in your growing room, greenhouse, grow light box, or whatever it is that you grow them in.
-Spring is nearing faster than you can say “13 days until spring!”
-There is something that needs to be done for your plants before you plant them in their forever home, called hardening off.
+Now that you’ve started your seeds indoors, you are wondering when it’s time to plant them outdoors.
+There is something that needs to be done before you do that, called hardening off plants.
 This will aid your little plants in making their way to their final destination, your garden.

 Grown indoors, seedlings have live somewhat of a charmed life.
 They have never experienced outdoor conditions such as the harshness of strong sunlight, winds, or other elements that make the outdoors more dangerous to the life of these baby plants.